Hello and Welcome! I’m Nicole and I’m so glad you’ve stopped in.

 I am also equally passionate about all different kind of creativity.
 I love fine art photography and am a water-colourist.
 I love taking photographs of landscape, nature and flowers, as well as the occasional still life.
 I have lived in Alberta my entire life, and am constantly inspired to share not only what I see, but how I see it.
 I also work with watercolours and ink pens to create illustrations of whatever strikes my fancy, whether it is a flower or botanical study or a mundane and everyday object.
 You can find my portfolio page here and my art shop here.
 If you’d like to see more of my artwork, you can also find me on instagram at @theartyologist_studio.

-I also enjoy decorating and homemaking, and I love to craft and sew.
-I’m always dabbling in some creative endeavour.
+I also love decorating and homemaking, and I like to craft and sew.
+I’m always dabbling in some sort of creative endeavour.
 I like hosting parties and using fancy tea cups.
 I love to read, especially classic novels.
 Jane Eyre might just be my favourite book of all time.
 And I live for tea.
 (The kettle’s always on.)
 This blog is my creative outlet, where I share my findings, creations and what I’m learning, in hopes that you might be able to learn something too.

 Thanks for stopping in for a visit, and I hope you enjoy!